Anxiety & Anxiety Spectrum Disorder

 One of a Kind

-My approach is eclectic, and I utilize several techniques including Psychodynamic Therapy, Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Emotional Freedom Techniques, Mindfulness Practices, Interpersonal Psychotherapy, Trauma-Informed Therapy, and Strength-based Interventions.
+My approach is eclectic, and I utilize several therapeutic approaches including Psychodynamic and Psychoanalytic Therapy, Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Emotional Freedom Techniques, Mindfulness Practices, Motivational Interviewing, Trauma-Informed Therapy, and Strength-based Interventions.
 I tailor my approach to meet the needs of the individual client.